jeremynoesen/BoneBot/README.md

   - Each separate line denotes a separate text.
   - The format is `<top text> // <bottom text>`.
 - To set the size of generates memes, set `meme-size` in the main configuration to any number.
 This sets the image width to this number, and varies the height based on this width.
 Set it to `0` to use the image's original dimensions with no scaling.
-- To set a cool down for the generator, set `meme-cooldown` in the main configuration to any number.
-Time is in seconds.
+- To set a cool down for the generator, set `meme-cooldown` in the main configuration to any whole number in seconds.
 - To enable or disable the generator, set `memes-enabled` in the main configuration to `true` or `false`.

 ### Quotes
 - Quotes will be put into `resources/quotes.txt`.
 - Each line designates a new entry.
-- To set a cool down for quotes, set `quote-cooldown` in the main configuration to any number.
-Time is in seconds.
+- To set a cool down for quotes, set `quote-cooldown` in the main configuration to any while number in seconds.
 - To enable or disable quotes, set `quotes-enabled` in the main configuration to `true` or `false`.

 ### Files
 - Files will be put into `resources/files`.
-- To set a cool down for files, set `file-cooldown` in the main configuration to any number.
-Time is in seconds.
+- To set a cool down for files, set `file-cooldown` in the main configuration to any whole number in seconds.
 - To enable or disable files, set `files-enabled` in the main configuration to `true` or `false`.

 ### Responder